WukLab/LegoOS/README.md

 | ExCache    | pcache   |
 |p-local|zerofill|

-Let's first get familiar with the codebase.
+Now let's first get familiar with the codebase.
 If you have played with Linux kernel, welcome home.
-LegoOS has a similar directory organization: 1) `arch/` is for low-level ISA-specific hooks, 2) `drivers/` has `acpi`, `infiniband`, `pci`, and `tty` drivers, 3) `init/`, `kernel/`, `lib/`, and `mm/` are shared essential core kernel utilities.
-4) `linux-modules/` are Linux kernel modules for storage manager and global resource monitors.
 We reused most of Linux code to ease our own porting of InfiniBand drivers.
 The consequence is now LegoOS supports almost all _essential_ Linux kernel functionalities.
+Overall, LegoOS has a similar directory organization:
+- `arch/` is for low-level ISA-specific hooks
+- `drivers/` has `acpi`, `infiniband`, `pci`, and `tty` drivers
+- `init/`, `kernel/`, `lib/`, and `mm/` are shared essential core kernel utilities
+- `linux-modules/` are Linux kernel modules for storage manager and global resource monitors

 This code repository has many __major__ subsystems (e.g., managers, monitors, networking).
 The following table describes where you can find the corresponding code: